microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 transfer the data, we'd somehow need to serialize then entire state of the tab, it's tree of panes, and the state of each of the buffers in the tab, into some sort of string, and then have the new window deserialize that string to re-create the tab state.
-Consider that each bufer might include 32000 rows of 80+ characters each, each with possibly RGB attributes, and you're looking at 30MB+ of raw data to serialize and de-serialize per buffer, minimum.
+Consider that each buffer might include 32000 rows of 80+ characters each, each with possibly RGB attributes, and you're looking at 30MB+ of raw data to serialize and de-serialize per buffer, minimum.
 This sounds extremely fragile, if not impossible to do robustly.

-What we need is a more effective way for seperate Terminal windows to to be able to connect to and display content that's being hosted in another process.
+What we need is a more effective way for separate Terminal windows to to be able to connect to and display content that's being hosted in another process.

 ## Solution Design